santhoshsrss/TypeScript_Basics/notes.md

     Any kind of value, no specific type assignment.

 Union type: input1: number | string
-     Used to combine two datatypes.
+     Used to combine two datatype.

 Type aliases/ custom type : type combinable = number | string;
     It can be used to Create your own type.

+Void: function printResult(num: number)
+        {
+            console.log('result: ' + num);
+        }
+    It means this function does not have a return type.

+Function as Type: